-Despite a dramatic improvement in larval survival with the addition of the probiotic, there was no global effect on bacterial diversity or structure in any of the sample types.
+Despite a significant improvement in larval survival with the addition of the probiotic (Sohn et al. in prep), there was no global effect on bacterial diversity or structure in any of the sample types, suggesting that the probiotic effect is exerted directly on the larvae (e.g. by modulation of the immune system) and/or that is mediated by subtle, targeted changes in the microbiome.
 Previous studies of the impact of probiotics on microbiota in humans and fish show subtle changes of certain taxa, but no consistent effect on the diversity of the host’s bacterial community (Laursen et al., 2017; Merrifield and Carnevali, 2014; Schmidt et al., 2017; Standen et al., 2015).
 The presence of the probiotic was confirmed with total Bacillus counts higher in the probiotic-treated water and increased abundance throughout the Trials, possibly due to natural mortality in the tanks.

 Amplification of certain taxa in treated samples compared to the control was observed, most notably in the Oceanospirillales order.
-This group of bacteria is consistently more abundant in probiotic-treated rearing water, and decreases with time in all three trials.
+This group of bacteria was consistently more abundant in probiotic-treated rearing water, and consistently decreased with time in all three trials.
 Oceanospirillales are heterotrophs commonly associated with mollusks and are found in the gills of many bivalves (Beinart et al., 2014; Costa et al., 2012; Jensen et al., 2010; Zurel et al., 2011).
 Additionally, they are best known for their ability to degrade organic compounds in the environment and their abundance in oil plume microbial communities (Dubinsky et al., 2013; Hazen et al., 2010).
 The observed increase in abundance of Oceanospirillales with probiotic treatment indicates that this group of bacteria may respond to the Bacillus as a symbiont or mechanism of protection for the larval oysters.
 Additional research is needed to examine the specific interactions between Oceanospirillales symbionts, the Bacillus probiotic, and the oyster host.

-Changes in Vibrio reads in Trial 2 were not observed since the hatchery trial was conducted in January, when there is lower environmental Vibrio presence (Sobrinho et al., 2010).
-Characterization studies have shown that our probiotic species, Bacillus subtilus, reduces in vitro growth of Vibrios (Sohn et al., 2016; Vaseeharan and Ramasamy, 2003).
-This trend is also observed in the number of Vibrio reads in our 16S study, but is not significant due to small sample sizes.
-Overall, Vibrios are much more abundant in the larval oyster and biofilm swab samples in Trial 1, and the total number decreases over time.
-The diversity of Vibrios in the larval samples general decreases over time, but the swab Vibrio diversity increases.
-There are few Vibrios in the water samples, but with increasing diversity over time and increased diversity with probiotic treatment.
-This trend is also observed in Trial 3
+Previous research (Sohn et al. 2016) suggested that probiotic treatment in the hatchery potentially decreases levels of Vibrio spp. in the hatchery.
+Characterization studies have shown that our probiotic species, Bacillus pumilus, as well as other Bacillus spp, inhibit in vitro growth of Vibrios (Sohn et al., 2016; Vaseeharan and Ramasamy, 2003).
+This trend is also observed in the number of Vibrio reads in our 16S study, but is not significant due to high variability and small sample sizes.
+Moreover, failure to detect a significant decrease in Vibrio reads in Trial 2 was most probably due to the low abundance of vibrios in this trial, which was conducted in January, when there is lower environmental Vibrio presence (Sobrinho et al., 2010).
+Interestingly, our research indicates that probiotic treatment leads to increased diversity in water and swabs through time.
+Moreover, the analysis of single base pair changes in Vibrio species in the water samples from the high-resolution sequencing performed in Trial 3 revealed that, over time, the Vibrio community in the probiotic-treated rearing water transitioned from a predominance in potentially pathogenic species, similar to Vibrio alginolyticus WW1, a virulent pathogen originally isolated from amphioxus (Zou et al., 2016) and Vibrio celticus 5OM18, a virulent anaerobic clam pathogen (Beaz-Hidalgo et al., 2010b) to a predominance in non-pathogenic species similar to Vibrio orientalis, a species that is often associated with adaptive functions (Mukhta et al., 2016; Tangl, 1983) and Vibrio celticus 5OM18, a virulent anaerobic clam pathogen (Beaz-Hidalgo et al., 2010b).
+This trend further confirms that the addition of the Bacillus probiotic causes subtle changes in certain taxa in the hatchery system, including the Vibrio taxon.

-.